denistsoi/franklinchen.github.io/source/_posts/2013-01-26-music-i-just-played-for-the-first-time-recorder-sonata-tangos.markdown

 Anyway, I had fun reading through this with Henry.
 Eventually I want to play it for real, as performance, in a setting with harpsichord continuo, rather than with piano.

+### (Update of 2013-02-23)

+I ended up performing the recorder sonata with bass recorder accompaniment at the Pittsburgh Recorder Society's [Midwinter Musical Feast](/blog/2013/02/23/celebrating-two-years-of-playing-recorder/)!

 ## Bach's flute sonata in E minor, BWV 1034

 I played music by Johann Sebastian Bach on flute for the first time outside the home.
 I've held back because I feel like I'm still not doing the music justice, but decided I can't hide forever my love of Bach.